Contraindications, Preparations, and Aftercare for all Tattoo Procedures

 *Do not wear waterproof makeup on the day of the procedure.
 Certain cleansers block pigment and numbing absorption.

-* We advise you do not drive/operate any mechanical vehicle after the eyeliner procedure for at least 8 hours.
+* We advise you not to drive/operate any mechanical vehicle after the eyeliner procedure for at least 8 hours.

 * If you are prone to cold sores you will need an antiviral prescription.
 Physicians usually instruct clients to begin taking it 3+ days before the procedure, for a 7-10 day course, and 2+ days after.